snallagatla/lanvibes/README.md

-# LanVibes — offline-first workstation network diagnostics
+# LanVibes - Local Network Health Checker

 LanVibes serves a local dashboard and read-only workstation configuration from a .NET 10 agent.
 Windows/macOS launches open the default browser on an authenticated random loopback port.
 Explicit `--headless` hosting uses **http://127.0.0.1:17891/** by default.
 Startup contacts only the local agent; external diagnostics run only after **Run network tests**.